Bela Lugosi: Typecasting

+Later career and decline

+Lugosi developed severe, chronic sciatica, ostensibly aggravated by injuries received during his military service.
+He was initially treated with benign pain remedies such as asparagus juice, but was eventually prescribed opiates.
+His chronic pain and increased dependence on opiates, particularly morphine and methadone, led to the dwindling of Lugosi's screen offers.
+The problem first manifested itself in 1937, when Lugosi was forced to withdraw from a leading role in a serial production, The Secret of Treasure Island, due to constant back pain.

 Historian John McElwee reports, in his 2013 book Showmen, Sell It Hot!, that Bela Lugosi's popularity received a much-needed boost in August 1938, when California theater owner Emil Umann revived Dracula and Frankenstein as a special double feature.
 The combination was so successful that Umann scheduled extra shows to accommodate the capacity crowds, and invited Lugosi to appear in person, which thrilled new audiences that had never seen Lugosi's classic performance.
-"I owe it all to that little man at the Regina Theatre," said Lugosi of exhibitor Umann.
-"I was dead, and he brought me back to life."
+Lugosi later said of Umann, "I owe it all to that little man at the Regina Theatre.
+I was dead, and he brought me back to life."
 Universal took notice of the tremendous business and launched its own national re-release of the same two horror favorites.
-The studio then rehired Lugosi to star in new films, fortunately just as Lugosi's fourth wife had given birth to a son.
+The studio then rehired Lugosi to star in new films, re-energizing his career just as his fourth wife had given birth to a son.

 Universal cast Lugosi in Son of Frankenstein (1939), appearing in the character role of Ygor, a mad blacksmith with a broken neck, in heavy makeup and beard.
 Lugosi was third-billed with his name above the title alongside Basil Rathbone as Dr. Frankenstein's son and Boris Karloff reprising his role as Frankenstein's monster.
 Regarding Son of Frankenstein, the film's director Rowland V. Lee said his crew let Lugosi "work on the characterization; the interpretation he gave us was imaginative and totally unexpected ... when we finished shooting, there was no doubt in anyone's mind that he stole the show.
 Karloff's monster was weak by comparison."

-The same year saw Lugosi making a rare appearance in an A-list motion picture: he was a stern Soviet commissar in the Metro-Goldwyn-Mayer romantic comedy Ninotchka, starring Greta Garbo and directed by Ernst Lubitsch.
+Also in 1939, Lugosi made a rare appearance in an A-list motion picture as a stern Soviet commissar in the Metro-Goldwyn-Mayer romantic comedy Ninotchka, starring Greta Garbo and directed by Ernst Lubitsch.
 Lugosi was quite effective in this small but prestigious character part and he even received top billing among the film's supporting cast, all of whom had significantly larger roles.
-It might have been a turning point for the actor, but within the year he was back on Hollywood's Poverty Row, playing leads for Sam Katzman.
-These horror, comedy and mystery B-films were mostly released by Monogram Pictures.
-At Universal, he often received star billing for what amounted to a supporting part.
+It could have been a turning point for the actor, but within the year he was back on Hollywood's Poverty Row, playing leads for Sam Katzman at Monogram Pictures.
+At Universal, Lugosi was usually cast for his name value; he often received star billing for what amounted to a supporting part.